 #5 March 31, 2013 – Carroll County

-Dense fog encroached on mountainous Interstate 77 limiting drivers’ visibility to no more than 100 feet.
-Conditions did not impede drivers and few heeded the warnings to slow their speed.
-At 70mph, it was impossible to brake in time before colliding with the next car looming suddenly out of the fog ahead.
+Dense fog encroached on mountainous Interstate 77, limiting drivers’ visibility to no more than 100 feet.
+Conditions did not impede drivers, and few heeded the warnings to slow their speed.
+At 70mph, it was impossible to brake in time before colliding when the next car appeared suddenly out of the fog ahead.
 A magnificent domino of 95 vehicles backed traffic up for 8 miles.
-From the lineup sprouted several fires and a total of 17 crashes within a mile of Fancy Gap Mountain.
-95 injuries, 95 vehicles and 3 deaths later, this accident ranks in our top 5 worst.
+From the lineup sprouted several fires and 17 crashes within a mile of Fancy Gap Mountain.
+Ninety-five injuries, 95 vehicles, and three deaths later, this accident ranks in our top 5 worst.

 #4 February 22, 2000 – Stafford

-The elements were once again against them as drivers took to I-64 in foggy and icy conditions.
-Just before 8am, 69 cars piled up on I-64 in York County near Williamsburg.
-51 people were treated or hospitalized with 2 in critical condition and 11 serious but non-fatal injuries, but thankfully no fatalities overshadowed the Christmas spirit on this day.
-The greatest tragedy of this accident was the sacrifice of several hours it took to clear the roadways, surely straining the deadline for holiday shoppers headed to the Williamsburg Outlets!
+The elements were again against them as drivers took to I-64 in foggy and icy conditions.
+Just before 8 am, 69 cars piled up on I-64 in York County near Williamsburg.
+Fifty-one people were treated or hospitalized, with 2 in critical condition and 11 severe but non-fatal injuries, but thankfully no fatalities overshadowed the Christmas spirit on this day.
+The greatest tragedy of this accident was the sacrifice of several hours it took to clear the roadways, straining the deadline for holiday shoppers headed to the Williamsburg Outlets!

 #2 Thanksgiving 2020 – Richmond